 - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act); and - it related to a matter that warranted the variation of a food regulatory measure.

 1.6 Procedure for assessment

-The Application is being assessed under the General Procedure.
+The application was assessed under the General Procedure.